dreamcatcher-tech/network/website/license/DPL/Core DPL.md

 ### Free Speech

 Any Signatory can publicly comment on the activities or validity of any other Signatory without fear of libel.
 Such comments are noted within the Ghost of both Signatories, and is admissible to an Arbiter.

-Reputation
+### Reputation
-All Public transactions and interactions carried out on the DCM are recorded immutably on that User’s Reputation Ledger, and are available to view by all other Users.
+All Public transactions and interactions carried out on the DCM are recorded immutably, and are available to view by all other Users.

 ### Persistence